kz8s/vagrant-kubernetes/README.md

 ### Kubernetes build only

-If you have a good base CentOS image, use it and layer Kubernetes on top of it
+If you have a good base CentOS image from the previous step, use it and layer Kubernetes on top of it

 ```
 sh build-k8s.sh